 This is what Fort Collins is known for.
 This is why Fort Collins is referred to as the Craft Beer Capital of Colorado.
 Did you know Fort Collins is home to more than 21 craft breweries?
 Headlined by New Belgium Brewing and Odell Brewing Co, the Fort Collins craft beer scene truly is something at which to marvel.

 5. See the botanic gardens and butterflies at the Gardens on Spring Creek

 7. Smell the flowers at CSU's Annual Flower Trial Garden

 The Colorado State University Annual Flower Trial Garden truly is a utopia and is one of the most beautiful areas in Fort Collins.
-The garden is open daily and is free to the public.
+The garden is open daily from May through September (sometimes October if the weather holds out) and is free to the public.

 Franklin Avery is the man to thank for the wide streets in Fort Collins due to him surveying the town in 1873.
 Avery later founded First National Bank and was a leading force in creating water projects that were responsible for the agricultural scene in northern Colorado.
 In 1879, Avery built his family home on the corner of Mountain Avenue and Meldrum Street where it remains to this day.
-While this restored historic landmark isn’t open for visitors to tour inside currently, there is interpretive signage surrounding the building.
+Tours and special events are held at this historic landmark.
+You especially don't want to miss their 4th of July Celebration!

 9. Visit the Museums and Art Galleries

 Fort Collins is the cultural hub of northern Colorado.
 The city is full of so many great museums and art galleries that it’s hard to choose just one to visit.
 Here is a list of all the great places to take in some cultural experiences.

 - Global Village Museum